 Albion College has a number of student organizations active in religious, spiritual, and philosophical life.
 All students are welcome in all organizations.
-The Office of the Chaplain actively supports the work and life of each organization, as well as bringing them together for Albion College Chapel and The Bridge.
+The Office of the Chaplain actively supports the work and life of each organization, as well as bringing them together for Albion College Chapel.
 For more information on specific groups, ecumenical outreach, and interfaith initiatives, contact the Office of the Chaplain online (x0492).

 For more information on student organizations in general, visit the Campus Programs and Organizations website.

 Athletes in Action at Albion College exists to reach student athletes for Jesus Christ through the influences of sports.
 This is accomplished through small group Bible studies, discipleship, summer opportunities and a conference.
 Athletes in Action is an offshoot of Campus Crusade for Christ.